samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 ### Link Adaptation: MCS index and Repetitions

-- In order to combat harsh radio conditions and maximize rates, high MCS indexes are used jointly with a high number of repetitions
+- In order to combat harsh radio conditions and maximize rates, high MCS index is used jointly with a large number of repetitions

 ```{=latex}
 \begin{figure}